rbutenuth/fpl/doc/lambdas-and-funcions.md

 Everything is fine so far when you just want to call built-in functions.
 But that's not the purpose of a
 language: You want to extend the existing features and capabilities with your own functions.

-Functions in fpl are defined as lambda expressions.
+Functions in FPL are defined as lambda expressions.
 Of course, lambda itself is a function.
 To create a lambda expression to square its parameter, write:

 ```